gprok-esc-courses/chucknorris/README.md

-# Getting Started with Create React App
+# Chuck Norris Jokes React App

+Retrieves a joke from chucknorris.io API.
+Jokes can be saved on screen and removed by clicking on saved joke.

+### `npm install`

+Installs all package dependencies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).